kukulis/gtsalvum/README.md

 The string after *Bearer* must be equal to the "access_token" value, received by login response.

+Also you may want to set header:

+    Accept: text/json

+With this you will receive HTTP 401 instead of redirecting to /login , when trying to access any endpoint without authentication.

 ##### Tasks list

     GET http://localhost:8000/api/tasks